trimble-oss/dba-dash/README.md

 ## Requirements

  - SQL Server 2016 SP1 or later required for DBADashDB repository database.
-RDS supported.
+RDS is supported.
+AzureDB is not supported.
  - SQL 2008-SQL 2019 supported for monitored instances - including Azure and RDS (SQL Server).
  - Windows machine to run agent.
 Agent can monitor multiple SQL instances.